IDF strikes Hamas targets in southern Gaza after continued arson balloon attacks

 There were no immediate reports of casualties.

+The uptick in violence along the border is thought to be linked to demands for increased cash transfers from Qatar to the Strip, where around 60 percent of the population is unemployed.

+In recent days the IDF has responded to dozens of daily arson balloons and intermittent rocket fire with near-nightly reprisal strikes on Hamas targets in the Strip, including underground infrastructure, weapons production facilities, cement factories used to make parts for tunnels, and observation posts along the border.

-On Monday, a senior Hamas official told the pro-Hamas channel Palestine Today on Monday that the surge in violence would continue until their demands were met.
+On Monday, a senior Hamas official told the pro-Hamas channel Palestine Today that the surge in violence would continue until the terror group’s demands on lifting the blockade were met.

 “It is our right to break this siege,” Ismail Radwan said.

-Israel and Egypt have maintained a blockade on Gaza since Hamas ousted the Palestinian Authority in 2007, in order to prevent it importing weapons for attacking Israel and material used to construct fortifications and underground tunnels.
-Israel also frequently tightens restrictions in response to violence from the Strip.
+Israel and Egypt have maintained a blockade on Gaza since Hamas ousted the Palestinian Authority in 2007.
+The blockade is meant to prevent Hamas from importing weapons with which to attacking Israel, as well as material used to construct fortifications and underground tunnels.
+Israel also frequently tightens restrictions on the Gaza Strip to put pressure on Hamas or in response to violence emanating from it.

-Also Monday, four members of the Palestinian Islamic Jihad were killed in an apparent bomb-making accident in the Gaza Strip.

-After explosions were reported in a PIJ military wing compound in the northern Gaza City neighborhood of Shejaiya, Palestinian media initially attributed the explosions to Israeli Air Force strikes.
-But Hebrew media, citing Israeli security officials, denied any Israeli connection to the incident, adding that it appeared to have been a “work accident.”

-In the predawn hours of Monday morning, Israeli warplanes and tanks attacked Hamas targets in Gaza in response to the balloon-based arson attacks launched against Israel the day before, the army said.

-The IDF said it attacked “military posts and underground infrastructure of the Hamas terror group in southern Gaza.”

-Israel has also shuttered its only commercial crossing into the Gaza Strip, allowing only food, medication and humanitarian aid.
-Israel has also closed the fishing zone around the coastal enclave.
+Israel has shuttered its only commercial crossing into the Gaza Strip, allowing only food, medication and humanitarian aid to pass.
+Israel also closed the fishing zone around the coastal enclave.

+Qatari delegation sources said the Israeli side had told El-Emadi that it is prepared to allow the power station to refuel and ease restrictions in exchange for a return to calm and an end to the incendiary balloons.

 On Monday, a coalition of Gaza-based terror groups threatened to attack Israeli forces if the ban on fishing — a major industry in the Strip — continued.